MicrosoftDocs/architecture-center/docs/ai-ml/guide/machine-learning-operations-v2.md

 ## Additional considerations

-*TODO: No empty sections*
+*TODO-NM: No empty sections*

 ### Persona-based RBAC

 Managing access to machine learning data and resources is crucial.
-Role-Based Access Control (RBAC) provides a robust framework for controlling who can perform specific actions and access particular areas within solution.
+Role-Based Access Control (RBAC) provides a robust framework for controlling who can perform specific actions and access particular areas within your solution.
 Design your identity segmentation strategy to align with the lifecycle of machine learning models in Azure Machine Learning and the personas involved in the process.
-Each persona has a specific role and set of responsibilities that should be reflected in their RBAC roles and group membership.
+Each persona has a specific set of responsibilities that should be reflected in their RBAC roles and group membership.

 #### Example personas